Sign In

 Be+ (Be Positive)

 Teachers implementing PBIS in their classrooms have a lot of things to remember: Notice students doing the right things.
 Remind the class about expectations before they walk to the cafeteria for lunch.
 Check in with certain students at the end of class to let them know how they did and what they can do better.
 That’s a lot to remember!
 Be+ is a free, mobile application to remind and track all of the positive reinforcement and pre-corrections you give throughout the day.
-It’s currently available to Android users right now in the Google Play store and will be available in the Apple App store coming soon!

 School Climate Survey Spanish Translations